An Innovative Next Activity Prediction Using Process Entropy and Dynamic Attribute-Wise-Transformer in Predictive Business Process Monitoring: Preliminaries

 \subsection{Process Entropy}

-The entropy of business process models is a measure of quantifying the uncertainty of process execution ~\citep{jung2008measuring}.
-Systems characterized by high variability and uncertainty struggle to execute precise planning and scheduling, leading to the wastage of human and system resources.
-In information theory, information uncertainty is typically quantified by information entropy, commonly known as Shannon’s entropy ~\citep{jung2008measuring}.
+Process entropy quantifies the uncertainty in business process execution~\citep{jung2008measuring}.
+High process entropy indicates unpredictability, making scheduling and resource allocation more challenging.
+In information theory, uncertainty is typically quantified using information entropy, commonly known as Shannon’s entropy ~\citep{jung2008measuring}.
 It is defined as: